 - Transfer salmon to preheated oven and bake for 10 minutes.
 Turn the oven to broil and broil the salmon for 5-8 minutes until salmon is done and pesto is lightly browned.
 Enjoy!

-- If using skinless salmon, I recommend rubbing one side with oil and placing the salmon in the baking sheet oil-side down.
+- If using skinless salmon, rub one side with oil and place the salmon on the baking sheet or dish oil-side down.

-This post was originally published May 30, 2016.
+This pesto salmon recipe post was originally published on May 30, 2016.
 Text, recipe, and photos have been updated.